BDEvan5/simple_f1tenth_drl/README.md

 In both cases, the action space is the steering angle and vehicle speed.

 The `test_agents.py` file has functions to test the agents (for each task) on the training maps, or on all of the maps.

+The pure pursuit planner is given for comparison and can be tested using the `test_pure_pursuit.py` file.

 ## Component Description